ia-mm-ai/CAN-OFF-01/CANON.md

 ## II.
 The Triangle (Flow)

-The system’s only valid cognitive flow is:
+The only valid cognitive flow is:

 **Recognition → Presence → Resolution**